munin-monitoring/munin/doc/develop/plugins/howto-write-plugins.rst

 Going on
 ========

 The `plugin documentation <http://munin-monitoring.org/wiki/plugins>`_ should have all the information you need.
 I suggest the next thing you read about plugins is :ref:`Best Practices <plugin-bcp>` which should tell you all you need to know to get nice graphs in as few tries as possible.
 If planning to write a plugin as a shell script, please read `Shell Plugins <http://munin-monitoring.org/wiki/PluginShell>`_.
 If your plugin does not work like you think it should, try :ref:`Debugging Plugins <debugging-plugins>`.
-If you want to get the plugin autoconfigured on install and such take a look at wiki page `PluginConcise <http://munin-monitoring.org/wiki/PluginConcise>`_.
+If you want to get the plugin autoconfigured on install and such take a look at page :ref:`PluginConcise <plugin-concise>`.

 See also
 ========

- * `Concise guide to plugin authoring <http://munin-monitoring.org/wiki/PluginConcise>`_
+ * :ref:`Concise guide to plugin authoring <plugin-concise>`
  * :ref:`Debugging Plugins <debugging-plugins>`
  * :ref:`Global plugin attributes <plugin_attributes_global>`
  * :ref:`Datasource-specific plugin attributes <plugin_attributes_data>`